HeleneFabia/fashion-mnist/README.md

 #### Next steps and ideas for improvement

 - using k-fold cross validation to select the best model
-- Using data augmentation to increase the size of the training set
+- using data augmentation to increase the size of the training set
-- Using a pre-trained model such as ResNet
+- using a pre-trained model such as ResNet

 ***